 New Tailings Disposal Cell

-WML was commissioned by Millennium Chemicals to design a new 350,000 m 3 liquid waste cell, to accept tailings from their Australind and Kemerton mineral sand processing plants.The 6 ha. cell will replace their existing tailings disposal operations at Dalyellup, which is scheduled to close in March 2013.
+WML was commissioned by Millennium Chemicals to design a new 350,000 m 3 liquid waste cell, to accept tailings from their Australind and Kemerton mineral sand processing plants.The 6 ha. cell replaced their existing tailings disposal operations at Dalyellup.

 As part of the detailed design of the new cell, WML undertook a detailed geotechnical investigation of the proposed new site at Dardarnup together with a programme of insitu and laboratory testing at their Dalyellup site, to quantify the behaviour of the tailings.